restlessmedia/truss/README.md

 ## To do

+- Unit tests
-[] Loading states, built in and customisable
+- Loading states, built in and customisable
-[] Events
+- Events
-[] Toggle auto binding, enable api for calling bind on the container
+- Toggle auto binding, enable api for calling bind on the container